 In Google SRE, we pay close attention to the promotion rates by level for everybody irrespective of systems or software background, and compare that to the overall Eng and Eng Software Engineering promotion rates to make sure that they are statistically identical.
 And they are.

 The incentive of the development team is to get features launched and to get users to adopt the product.
-That’s it! … the incentives of a team with operational duties is to ensure that the thing doesn’t blow up on their watch.
-So these two would certainly seem to be the tension.
+That's it!
+The incentives of a team with operational duties is to ensure that the thing doesn’t blow up on their watch.
+So these two would certainly seem to be in tension.

 One classic conflict in the industry is that the ops team comes up with long checklists that the development team must go through before they say something is supported.
 This is an important conflict, because it's one of those places where you see clearly that the incentives of the two groups are actually different.
 When you strip away everything else, the incentive of the development team is to get features launched and to get users to adopt the product.
 That's it!
 And if you strip away everything else, the incentives of a team with operational duties is to ensure that the thing doesn't blow up on their watch.
 So these two would certainly seem to be in tension.
 How do you resolve that?